Rafapp/SJSU-MaterialsEngineering-VR-lab/README.md

 - `CSVDataWriter.cs` : Export custom CSV data to the Meta Quest headset on final build, or within the editor in the CSV folder if testing.<br>
 - `/DirectionalArrow` : Contains `DirectionManager.cs`, which makes the arrow system follow the next collider on the array, and updates the text within the guiding arrow.<br>

-- `/MainMenu/` : Code used for the Main Menu
+- `/MainMenu/` : Code used for the Main Menu.
   - `PinpadButton.cs` : Attached to each button in the pinpad system.
 Uses triggers to detect button presses, and a coroutine to change color when pressed.
 Sends this information to StudentIDManager.
   - `StudentIDmanager.cs` : Singleton; Manages operations when pinpad buttons are pressed, such as updating the UI, clearing the numbers, or saving the student ID.
   - `TransitionManager.cs` : Singleton; Using the enum, developer may choose between type_A and type_B for the lab.
 This setting has to be changed in the inspector before building in order to execute the correct lab.
 Loads scenes as necessary using scene numbers.<br>

-- `/Poisson_A/` : Code used for poisson lab version A
+- `/Poisson_A/` : Code used for poisson lab version A.
   - `HandleLineRenderer.cs` : Using a LineRenderer, renders a line between a handle and an object, such as the samples inside the Poisson lab.
   - `PoissonCheckButton.cs` : Used to detect when the "Check" Button is pressed when solving the quiz.
   - `PoissonQuizManager.cs` : Used to manage the quiz system for the poisson's ratio questions, where a student increases/decreases the size of an outline to answer, what a specimen would look like after compression or extension.
 Uses a delta size approach to calculate correct answers, sets shapes to green if correct red otherwise.